tetrabiodistributed/project-tetra/README.md

-# Helpful Engineers Project Repository for Ventilator Splitter
+# Helpful Engineering Project Repository for Ventilator Splitter
 GitHub for Helpful engineering project.
 Please look around of you are new.

 * Components in Development